Michaelndula/pii/README.md

 - in your command line run npm install
 - create a new msql database and name it patient_information
 - navigate into the project directory /db_dump and import it in your created db
+- run php artisan migrate
-- run php artisan migrate and npm run dev to start the system
+- run php artisan serve and npm run dev to start the system